cr08/fordpass-ha/README.md

 * vehicle_capability
 * charge_logs

-### :warning: This is a WIP development repo.
+### ⚠️ This is a WIP development repo.
 Use at your own risk.
-It may break at any time! :warning:
+It may break at any time! ⚠️

 ###### Instructions: